ElCapor/Qualcomm-Reversing/Readme.md

 I'm currently reversing the cpu firmware based on this repository : https://github.com/chinahby/1110

 Ill try to have this repositry as much as organized as possible.
 For now it will only hold writings of what i found.

+For now I didn't attempt anything hardware-side on the phone , but i found out that it has a jtag port (i think they call it test points ?) , i will attempt connecting to it with an arduino bridge in 2 weeks.

+The phone also has a Test mode that allows to go into EDL mode and do some stuff which seems interesting.

+For now ill try to gather as much informations on the system as i can.